-School data, informed by SATs, demonstrates Y2 (end of KS1) children who are eligible for pupil premium funding all made more than expected progress in reading, writing maths however an attainment gap in all 3 subjects remains, particularly in maths.
+School data, informed by SATs, demonstrates Y2 (end of KS1) children who are eligible for pupil premium have made good progress in maths and phonics.
+English remains an area to work on.
+There were no identified disadvantaged children in reception that year.